MCFpy/mcf/docs/core_6.md

 	* If True, data with predictions is returned despite *with_output* being set False.
 Default is False.

 - <a id="_int_seed_sample_split"><strong>_int_seed_sample_split</strong></a>
 	* Seeding is redone when building forest.
+The default is 67567885.

 - <a id="_int_share_forest_sample"><strong>_int_share_forest_sample</strong></a>
 	*  Determines share of sample used for predicting $y$ given  forests.
 The default is 0.5.